aliahsan07/aliahsanPortfolio/content/27-12-2019-Plants_Zombies/index.md

   - PlantsvZombies
 ---

-I designed this game in Unity game engine using opensource Pokemon sprites to create a Plants v Zombies like combat functionality in which you can plant your favorite Pokemon to defend your gym against the incoming evil Pokemon.
-Vuforia API was integrated to provide augmented reality to the end-users.
+Developed a PlantsvZombies like game in Unity game engine backed by C# code.
+I incorporated opensource Pokemon sprites instead of the regular plants and zombies.
+Every Pokemon was assigned a single attack such as all water Pokemon would shoot water in a single direction.
+The user could plant their Pokemon (just like PlantsvZombies) to protect their base against Team Rocket's Pokemon.

+I also integrated Vuforia API to provide augmented reality functionality.